liferay-design/gagb/README.md

 ## Thanks

-Thanks to [Medium](https://github.com/Medium/snowflake) for sharing their original Snowflake model and repo, it really helped us out!
+- Thanks to [Medium](https://github.com/Medium/snowflake) for sharing their original Snowflake model and repo, it really helped us out!
+- Huge thanks to @protoevangelion for all his work on generating the tracks from Google Docs

+## Updating Content

+Note that this app is pulling content from Google Docs that are private to the Liferay Design Team.
+If you're part of the team and don't have access, please reach out to your manager or regional lead.

 ## Installation